14 Assisted Living Communities near Chicago

 An assisted living community can be defined as any residential facility that provides 24-hour non-medical care for seniors.
 It can range in size from a single residence to a larger apartment or condominium complex.
 Such facilities provide personal care, meaning help with activities of daily living (ADLs).
 Other typical services include laundry and housekeeping, wellness programs, social services, planned social events and more.

-Services Available in Assisted Living Communities in Chicago
+What Services are Available in Assisted Living in Chicago?

 - Three daily meals prepared by local staff or an outside contractor